datasets/world-development-indicators/indicators/si.pov.nahc/README.md

-National poverty headcount ratio is the percentage of the population living below the national poverty lines.
+National poverty headcount ratio is the percentage of the population living below the national poverty line(s).
 National estimates are based on population-weighted subgroup estimates from household surveys.
+For economies for which the data are from EU-SILC, the reported year is the income reference year, which is the year before the survey year.